 Visit OmniVision’s Virtual CompaMed booth for more information on this joint solution: https://www.compamed-tradefair.com/vis/v1/en/exhibitors/medcom2020.2661571?oid=53320&lang=2&_query=OmniVision.

 Almalence imaging technologies boost picture clarity beyond the hardware limits.
 Its SuperResolution technology is famous for enabling exceptional zoom quality in top-ranked camera smartphones and applies to a wide range of optical systems, including laptop, surveillance, automotive and medical cameras.
 The Digital Lens solution provides eye-clean optical fidelity in VR head-mounted displays.
-Almalence, Inc. is a privately owned company with headquarters in Austin, Texas and a team distributed across the world, including the USA, Russia and China.
+Almalence, Inc. is a privately owned company with headquarters in Austin, Texas and a team distributed across the world, including the USA, China, and Uzbekistan.
 For more information on Almalence technologies, visit www.almalence.com.

 OmniVision Technologies, Inc. is a leading developer of advanced digital imaging solutions.
 Its award-winning CMOS imaging technology enables superior image quality in many of today’s consumer and commercial applications, including mobile phones; security and surveillance; automotive; tablets, notebooks, webcams and entertainment devices; medical; and AR, VR, drones and robotics imaging systems.
 Find out more at www.ovt.com.